paulrobello/par_scrape/README.md

 ```

 ## Whats New
+- Version 0.4.3:
+  - Added option to override the base URL for the AI provider.
 - Version 0.4.2:
   - The url parameter can now point to a local rawData_*.md file for easier testing of different models without having to re-fetch the data.
   - Added ability to specify file with extraction prompt.